atsmacode/aye-poker/README.md

 18.12.1

-# Quick Start
+# Quick Start (Linux)

-Run these commands to get the app started on a local devenvironment.
-You'll need to manually create an 'aye_poker' schema in your DB first:
+The key steps to get the app started on a local devenvironment are:

+* Copy the .env.template to .env file and fill in your appropriate DB credentials
+* Create an 'aye_poker' schema in your DB and a config/poker_game.php file with DB credentials
+* Run the following commands:
+  * composer install
-> php bin/console doctrine:migrations:migrate
+  * php bin/console doctrine:migrations:migrate

-> dev/builddb
+  * dev/builddb

-> npm install OR yarn install
+  * npm install && npm run dev

-> symfony server:start
+  * symfony server:start

+Symfony will start a server and provide a link to the app where you can register & login.
+Something like: http://127.0.0.1:8000

+More details on commands and configs are outlined further down the page.

 # Commands